traysi/trezor-core/docs/coins/README.md

 5. <a name="NEM"></a> NEM's path should be `44'/60'/a'` as per SEP-0005, but we allow `44'/60'/a'/0'/0'` as well for compatibility reasons with NanoWallet.

 6. <a name="Monero"></a> Actually it is GetWatchKey for Monero.

+7. <a name="Tezos"></a> Tezos supports multiple curves, but Trezor currently supports ed25519 only.

 Sign message paths are validated in the same way as the sign tx paths are.